 Can I still have my order sent to a pickup point?

 Depending on the situation in your country, it may be wise to avoid using pickup points, as these may be located in shops that have closed due to corona measures.
 Instead, use your home address or the address of a friend.

 We quote our main carrier, the Dutch post: ‘According to authorities, the risk of being infected through contact with mail and parcels – or indeed any surface – is very small.
 To reduce the risk even further, you are advised to wash your hands regularly and avoid touching your face after handling a parcel.’

 Countries where shipping is not possible

-Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, Bolivia, Botswana, Brunei, Cape Verde, Central African Republic, Dominican Republic, Ecuador, Fiji, Guinea, Guinea-Bissau, Honduras, Iraq, Jamaica, Kuwait, Libya, Mauretania, Moldova, Nepal, Peru, Papua New Guinea, Samoa, Saint Kitts and Nevis, Saint Lucia, Seychelles, Sierra Leone, Saint Martin, Solomon Islands, Swaziland, Yemen.
+Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, Bolivia, Brunei, Cape Verde, Dominican Republic, Ecuador, Guinea, Guinea-Bissau, Honduras, Jamaica, Kuwait, Libya, Mauretania, Nepal, Peru, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Seychelles, Sierra Leone, Saint Martin, Turkmenistan, Yemen.